rschell/gpsctl/README.md

     gpsctl -a -B 115200 --configure_for_timing -vv

-To autodetect the current baud rate and enable Galileo satellites
+To autodetect the current baud rate and configure satellites only

-    gpsctl -a --galileo
+    gpsctl -a --satellites

 To view the current u-blox config